 inclusive service starts with gaining a better understanding of the

-diverse needs of our customer groups, as well as better information
+diverse needs of community groups, as well as better information

 about individuals’ needs.
-We know that if we don’t understand the
+If we don’t understand the needs of

 We use information about residents’ needs to personalise the

 service we provide.
-That means we can offer great customer services
+That means we can offer better customer service

 as well as be truly accessible.
 For example, we have a range of